ketch/AMCS-252-2024/README.md

 **No credit will be given for late work**.
 That includes work that is turned in even a few minutes after the deadline.
 If you have special circumstances that require an extension, talk to the instructor as soon as you know about them.

-### Exams (50%)
+### Course Project (50%)
-Two midterm exams will be given, in class; one approximately half way through the course and the other on the last day of the course.
-Each midterm will cover only half of the course and will be worth 1/4 of the total grade.
-There will be no final exam.
+Each student will conduct a project, going more in-depth on a topic related to the course.
+This can involve understanding and implementing a numerical algorithm and/or studying theoretical properties of numerical methods.
+You will write a project proposal and a mid-project summary, and then give a presentation of your work to your fellow students during the last week of the course.

 ### Tentative grading scale